5,7-Dichlorothiokynurenic acid

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

-References are publications that support the products' biological activity.
+References are publications that support the biological activity of the product.

 Moroni et al (1991) Thiokynurenates: a new group of antagonists of the glycine modulatory site of the NMDA receptor.
 Eur.J.Pharmacol.
 199 227 PMID: 1720099